pyvista/scikit-gmsh/README.md

 The library has following main objectives:

 1. Provide an intuitive, object-oriented API for mesh creation.
-1. Provide 2D shapely geometry features for mesh creation.
+1. Provide 2D [Shapely](https://github.com/shapely/shapely) geometry features for mesh creation.
-1. Provide 3D PyVista geometry features for mesh creation.
+1. Provide 3D [PyVista](https://github.com/pyvista/pyvista) geometry features for mesh creation.
 1. Integrate seamlessly with other libraries in the [scientific Python ecosystem](https://www.scipy.org/about.html).

 Contributions are _very welcome_ .